 Again, another EA multiplayer game that courted a huge amount of controversy when it launched, the bevy of free post-launch updates have improved the overall game immensely, with plenty of new maps and modes to keep you and your friends coming back for more.

-That said, if you’re not a fan of Battlefield V, there’s always Bad Company 2 on Backwards Compatibility, a game that’s still a bit of a banger.
+That said, if you’re not a fan of Battlefield V, there’s always Bad Company 2 on backwards compatibility, an older game that’s still a bit of a banger.

-Developer: 343 Industries Publisher: Xbox Game Studios Release Date: November 11th 2014
+Developer: 343 Industries Publisher: Xbox Game Studios Release Date: November 11th, 2014 Online/Local: Both

 It wouldn’t be an Xbox list without some kind of passing mention to Halo, and The Master Chief Collection is a perfect way for any multiplayer fan to remember the years gone by.
 All those hours sitting with your friends playing match after match of Halo 3 can now be re-lived, especially considering that 343 Industries actually fixed the MCC, finally.